eukitora/wordiamo/README.md

 # Wordiamo

-Wordiamo is a board game where you build and bridge words.
+Wordiamo is a board game where you build and bridge words!

 Website: http://www.wordiamo.com/